keerthanamurugaiyan/Interview-notes/Git/Git.md

    **git pull:**
             The git pull command also retrieves changes from a remote repository, but it goes a step further by fetching changes and merging them into the current branch in one step.
 It essentially performs a git fetch followed by a git merge to incorporate the changes from the remote repository into the current branch.

+**5. What is a repository in Git?**

+                A Git repository (or repo) is like a file structure that stores all the files for a project.
+It continues track changes made to these files over time, helping teams work together evenly.
+Git can control both local repositories (on your own machine) and remote repositories (usually hosted on platforms like GitHub, GitLab, or Bitbucket), allowing teamwork and backup.